devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 #### AWS Secret Manager

-Before creating any external secrets on devtron, `External Secret Operator` must be installed on the target cluster.  `External Secret Operator` allows you to use external secret management systems (e.g., AWS Secrets Manager, Hashicorp Vault, Azure Secrets Manager,  Google Secrets Manager etc.) to securely inject secrets in Kubernetes.
+Before creating any external secrets on Devtron, `External Secret Operator` must be installed on the target cluster.  `External Secret Operator` allows you to use external secret management systems (e.g., AWS Secrets Manager, Hashicorp Vault, Azure Secrets Manager,  Google Secrets Manager etc.) to securely inject secrets in Kubernetes.

 You can install `External Secrets Operator` using charts store: